 Touring Bohol by Tricycle was a Joke

 We were dripping perspiration once we stepped in.
 And it didn’t matter how cramped it was, with my sweaty thighs rubbing against my travelling companion’s.
-The jerky and bouncy rides was also a small matter compared to what was in store for us next.
+The jerky and super-bouncy rides was also a small matter compared to what was in store for us next.

 The driver made several stops.
 One stop to buy lunch.
 Another stop to pump oil.
 And a third stop to get what appeared like roaming SIM card?
 Apparently, he wasn’t prepared for this 1-day tour he was peddling to us.